-Races sanctioned by the Alberta Bicycle Association may be divided into two categories: Club Races, and Licensed Races.
+Races sanctioned by the Alberta Bicycle Association may be divided into three categories: Club Races, Licensed AB Cup Races and Commercial Events that have non-member participants (such as Gravel Events, Enduros and Gran Fondos)

-Club Races: These races are often contested on weekday evenings and are open to all members of ABA-affiliated clubs, and UCI license-holders.
+Club Training Races: These races are often contested on weekday evenings and are open to all Community Members of ABA-affiliated clubs. and UCI license-holders.

-- Require the submission of an ABA Race Sanction Application Form (EOI), sanction forms can be found here. - \$50 calendar fee of any races listed on the ABA midweek calendar. - Compliance with the conditions set forth under terms of the sanction. - Require that all participating riders be members of your affiliated club, or holders of a UCI license. - Organizers must adhere to CC/UCI regulations at club races. - Intended to provide new riders with an introduction to the sport of cycling, and training opportunities for experienced riders - At least one commissaire must be present at the race
+- Require the submission of an ABA Race Sanction Application Form (EOI), sanction forms can be found here. - \$50 calendar fee of any races listed on the ABA midweek calendar. - Compliance with the conditions set forth under terms of the sanction. - Require that all participating riders be members of your affiliated club, or holders of a UCI license. - Organizers must adhere to CC/UCI regulations at club races. - Intended to provide new riders with an introduction to the sport of cycling, and training opportunities for experienced riders - At least one commissaire must be present at the training race - Club races that are part of series, have podiums and timed results would not qualify for sport accident coverage for members at a community / general level.

 Licensed Races: These races are often a part of the Provincial Series, contested on weekends, and are open to all members of ABA-affiliated clubs, and UCI license-holders.
-In some cases, these events may be open to general public who purchase a single event license.
+Cyclo-cross and MTB XCO, XCC events are open to the general public who purchase a single event license (SEL) through the organizer, participants racing on a SEL are not personally covered by Sport Accident Insurance.

-- Require the submission of an Expression of Interest Form, ABA Race Sanction Application Form, Emergency Action Plan and \$200 deposit or credit card guarantee. - Compliance with the conditions set forth under terms of the sanction. - Require that all participating riders be members of an ABA affiliated club, or holders of a UCI license; certain exceptions are made for races offering single event licenses - May offer participating racers opportunities to compete for Alberta Cup and upgrading points - Will be assigned a TD and Commissaire(s) - ABA Clubs organizing events (for club/licensed members) who request an insurance certificate will be charged \$25 - Commercial Event Insurance must be purchased if non-members are over 50% of participants.
-Cost is \$7.50 per non-member.
+- Require the submission of an Expression of Interest Form, ABA Race Sanction Application Form, Emergency Action Plan and \$200 deposit or credit card guarantee. - Compliance with the conditions set forth under terms of the sanction. - Require that all participating riders be members of an ABA affiliated club, or holders of a UCI license; certain exceptions are made for races offering single event licenses - May offer participating racers opportunities to compete for Alberta Cup and upgrading points - Will be assigned a TD/ Race Secretary and Commissaire(s) - ABA Clubs organizing events (for club/licensed members) who request an insurance certificate will be charged \$25